glucksfall/atlas/docs/Simulation.rst

     For network-based simulations (Ordinary Differential
     Equations and Gillespie's algorithm), BioNetGen is required to perform the network generation.
 Change the corresponding paths (lines 2-5) to match the parent folder for the BNG2.pl or KaSim executable.
+If using the pleiades docker instance, there is no necessity to set the path.